 A Relaxing Tram Ride around St. Petersburg’s Boyd Hill Nature Preserve

-At Boyd Hill, you will find numerous attractions including an interpretative center, a narrated tram ride, and 6 miles of trails and boardwalks.
+At this beautiful preserve, you will find numerous attractions including an interpretative center, a narrated tram ride, and 6 miles of trails and boardwalks.
+There is enough to do here to easily justify at least a half day out.

 The birds